 22. Perimeter Trail in Ouray

-If you plan to hike the Perimeter Trail in Ouray, Colorado and want to join the trail close to the Visitors Center in Ouray, you should know that it is pretty much a steep ascent up the side of the mountain just to get to the trail.
+f you plan to hike the Perimeter Trail in Ouray, Colorado and want to join the trail close to the Visitors Center in Ouray, you should know that it is pretty much a steep ascent up the side of the mountain just to get to the trail.
 Except for this steep ascent on this part of the trail, most of the trail can be classified as one of the easy hikes in Colorado.

 One feature of the trail is that you can join or leave the trail at many different points around the perimeter and simply walk back into the main area of town.
+Along the way you’ll also get views across the river of the Ouray Via Ferrata—not part of this hike, but worth knowing about if you’re interested in technical climbing routes on a future trip.

 As one of the hiking trails with waterfalls—Cascade Falls—it may be fairly busy with all ages and skill levels of hikers.